Replay Protection

 • GasLimit is below the block gas limit

-• Fees are paid with an accepted token and match the minimum amount required
+• Fees are paid with an accepted token and match the minimum required amount

 • ChainId